Separation of Variables and Superintegrability on Riemannian Coverings: Separable coordinates on Riemannian coverings: introduction and definitions

-Riemannian metrics of the form (\ref{wm}) have been recently considered in several articles concerning superintegrable systems with polynomial first integrals of arbitrarily high degree \cite{TTW,MPW}.
-In some of these articles, although essentially correct, appears nevertheless some ambiguity on the identification of the manifold where (\ref{wm}) is defined, often simply denoted as Euclidean Plane (or, in the case, Sphere, Pseudosphere, etc), even if in some cases the actual manifold is a Riemannian covering of the above-mentioned manifold.
-In particular, in none of these articles there is any attempt to study separable coordinates for the metric $g$ on Riemannian coverings, and many of the problems we are facing here do not arise there. \begin{rmk} It is important to observe that, given a metric in the form
+Riemannian metrics of the form (\ref{wm}) have been recently considered in several articles concerning superintegrable systems with polynomial first integrals of arbitrarily high degree~\cite{MPW, TTW}.
+In some of these articles, although essentially correct, it appears nevertheless some ambiguity on the identification of the manifold where (\ref{wm}) is defined, often simply denoted as Euclidean plane (as well as with the obvious modifications of the metric, sphere, pseudosphere, etc.), even if in some cases the actual manifold is a Riemannian covering of the above-mentioned manifold.
+In particular, in none of these articles there is any attempt to study separable coordinates for the metric $g_k$ on Riemannian coverings, and many of the problems we are facing here do not arise there.

-we have that its Gaussian curvature does not depend on $k$.
-Moreover, in general, the Killing tensors of $(M,g)|_{k=i}$, on the coverings, are not Killing tensors of $(M,g)|_{k=j}$ for $i\neq j$ and their components depend on $\Phi=k\phi$. \end{rmk}